kpundt93/to-do-list/README.md

 * Then run the command `dotnet restore` to install project dependencies
 * Run the command `dotnet build` to build and compile the project
 * If you would like to run the project tests, run the command `dotnet test`
-* Navigate to `to-do-list/ToDoList` and run the command `dotnet run` to run the project in the terminal
+* If you would like to run the project in the browser, switch to the  `ToDoList` directory using the command `cd ../ToDoList`
+* Once in the  `ToDoList` directory, run the command `dotnet run`

 ## Known Bugs
 * _No known bugs_